foundation-model-stack/foundation-model-stack/tests/models/README.md

 # Model Testing

 In order to create your own model testing suite, fms provides a set of scripts/mixins that can be used in automating model testing.
-The following are the steps to follow to add your own model testing suite:
+The following are the steps to follow to add a new model to the suite of generic model tests:

 ## 1. Create a model resources for your model